thomas374b/HC908/tools/hc08sprg/bootloader/README.md

 The bootloader tries to re-use code from monitor-ROM as much as possible and consumes only few bytes.

-Details can be found in the Freescale Application Note XXXX (Todo:)
+Details can be found in the Freescale Application Note AN2295 (see docs subdirectory)

 Each subdirectory is dedicated to a specific CPU type and platform.
 You may have to edit the file .CPU (included into Makefile)